 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Coalition For the Homeless The Way Home is the guiding planning document for homeless services in the Continuum of Care Continuum of Care Houston, Harris County, Fort Bend Fort Bend Houston Metropolitan Area.
+Coalition For the Homeless The Way Home is the guiding planning document for homeless services in the Continuum of Care Houston, Harris County, Fort Bend Houston Metropolitan Area.
 FBC uses the ESG Written Guidelines, Performance County Standards, and Business Rules for its programs